mrvee-qC/QuantumFinance-Qiskit-Hack-Europe-2021/README.md

-# QuantumFinance | Qiskit Hack Europe 2021 - IBM Quantum
+# QuantumFinance | Qiskit Hack Europe 2021 - IBM Q

 ## Topic: TBA

 This is the official team repository for the Qiskit Hack Europe 2021 project on Qunatum Finance.
 Team members:

 - Vishal Sharathchandra Bajpe - @mrvee-qC
-- * Please add in your names *
+- *Please add in your names*